Hampei/turducken/README.md

 #### assignments

 Each Job has many assignments, these Assignments usually don't have to be subclassed, instead you handle the events in your Job-class by defining callbacks and using the data in your own datastructures.

     on_assignment_finished {|assignment| ... }
     on_assignment_accepted ...
+TODO - implement in mt_controller
-    on_assignment_returned ...
+    on_assignment_returned ...   "
-    on_assignment_abandoned ...
+    on_assignment_abandoned ...  "

+    # check results, to see if turker has done his job correctly.
+    # defaults to true.
+    def approve?(assignment)
+      return assignment.answers['foo'] > 50
+    end

 Turducken::Assignment contains:

  `status`: ['Abandoned', 'Submitted', 'Approved', 'Rejected']